Comedian (artwork)

-Comedian is a 2019 artwork by the Italian artist Maurizio Cattelan.
-Created in an edition of three (with two artist's proofs), it appears as a fresh banana duct taped to a wall.
+Comedian is a 2019 artwork by Italian artist Maurizio Cattelan.
+Created in an edition of three (with two artist's proofs), it appears as a fresh banana duct-taped to a wall.
 As a work of conceptual art, it consists of a certificate of authenticity with detailed diagrams and instructions for its proper display.

-Number two of the limited edition of three was sold to the cryptocurrency entrepreneur Justin Sun for US$6.2 million in November 2024.
+Two of the editions were originally sold for each at Art Basel Miami Beach to significant media attention.
+The third edition was donated to the Guggenheim Museum.
+In November 2024, an edition of Comedian was acquired by cryptocurrency entrepreneur Justin Sun for at Sotheby's in New York.
 Soon afterward, he ate the banana onstage, comparing it to a crypto asset and saying, "the real value is the concept itself".
 Sun also stated that he would buy 100,000 bananas from the street vendor that sold the banana used in the artwork.

-The piece and another example had previously sold for US$120,000 each at Art Basel Miami Beach to significant media attention.
-The third edition was donated to the Guggenheim Museum.

 Background and description

 Maurizio Cattelan is an Italian artist known for his tongue-in-cheek art, such as his 2016 creation America, a fully functional golden toilet.
 He previously used duct tape suspension for A Perfect Day in 1999, fastening the art dealer Massimo De Carlo to a gallery wall.
 At the 2019 Foire Internationale d'Art Contemporain art fair in Paris, the American conceptual interventionist Meth Fountain showed a half-eaten croissant affixed to the wall, predating Comedian by several months.

-Comedian is a piece consisting of a fresh banana duct taped to a wall exactly 1.6 metres above the floor.
+Comedian is a piece consisting of a fresh banana duct-taped to a wall exactly 1.6 metres above the floor.
 Cattelan purchased the bananas at a grocery store in Miami, Florida, for an estimated 30 cents.
 The work includes a certificate of authenticity along with detailed instructions for its proper display, intended for its owner to use when displaying the work.
 The banana and the duct tape can be replaced as needed; the physical representation of Comedian is not the work itself.
 It was Cattelan's first artwork for a fair in over 15 years.
 The piece was compared to Andy Warhol's 1967 pop art fruit.
 Emmanuel Perrotin, the gallerist exhibiting the work, stated Comedian is "a symbol of global trade, a double entendre, as well as a classic device for humor".